greenelab/deep-review/manuscript.md

 [@2CbHXoFn] and variationanalysis [@GSLRw2L5])
 and cleaned data (e.g. MoleculeNet [@16OPHvAij]) publicly available to catalyze further research.
-However, there are complex privacy and legal issues involved in sharing patient data.
+However, there are complex privacy and legal issues involved in sharing patient data that cannot be ignored.
+Solving these issues will require increased understanding of privacy risks and standards specifying acceptable levels.
 In some domains high-quality training data has been generated privately, i.e. high-throughput chemical screening data at pharmaceutical companies.
-One may think that there is little incentive for this private data to be shared.
+One perspective is that there is little expectation or incentive for this private data to be shared.
 However, data are not inherently valuable.
 Instead, the insights that we glean from them are where the value lies.
-Organizations may establish a competitive advantage by releasing data sufficient for improved methods to be developed.
+Private companies may establish a competitive advantage by releasing data sufficient for improved methods to be developed.
+Recently, Ramsundar et al. did this with an open source platform DeepChem, where they released four privately generated datasets [@wzHEnMZe].

 Code sharing and open source licensing is essential for continued progress in this domain.
 We strongly advocate following established best practices for